datacommonsorg/docsite/api/python/property_value.md

 **Required arguments**:

-*   `dcids`: A list of nodes to query, identified by their DCID.
+*   `dcids`: A list of nodes to query, identified by their Data Commons identifiers.
 *   `prop`: The property to query for.

 **Optional arguments**: